Several drivers have accelerated toward Seattle protesters this month. Nationwide, concerns grow

 Witnesses to the Virginia Street situation say a bike was set beneath the car's undercarriage in an attempt to slow the driver down.
 Minor injuries and property damage were reported.

 "People were terrified and people kind of didn't know what to do," said Nikkita Oliver, activist and former mayoral candidate.
-She had attended the youth protest organized by the Seattle Change Coalition that evening.
+They had attended the youth protest organized by the Seattle Change Coalition that evening.

 Ben Crowther, who lives in the same condominium complex as the Virginia Street driver, captured the 11-second video of him accelerating toward protesters.
 Crowther had stopped to listen to speakers at the demonstration on his way home from dinner with his husband.